Faiz, Faiz Ahmad; Agha Shahid Ali (tr.);

 topics: | poetry | urdu | india | pakistan | translation

 Given the popularity these poems achieved, translations started coming up.
-The first, and still one of the best, is Naomi Lazard's The True Subject: Selected Poems of Faiz Ahmed Faiz (1988), which she embarked on after meeting Faiz in Pakistan in the 1960s, but more purposefully after they met in Honolulu at a liteary conference in 1979.
+One of the earliest was by Poems by Faiz by Victor Kiernan, (originally 1958, revised 1971).
+This remains one of the finest translations, and also a lovely volume because it presents the originals in Urdu (nashtaliq), transliterated roman, and also in a more direct, literal version, along with the poetic denouement.
+But noted US poet Naomi Lazard's The true subject: Selected Poems of Faiz Ahmed Faiz (1988), brought in a new freshness and a more direct connection with the original.
+She embarked on this venture after meeting Faiz in Pakistan in the 1960s, but more purposefully after they met in Honolulu at a liteary conference in 1979.
 At this point, Lazard had told Faiz, based on a reference in Robert Graves' White Goddess, that "The true subject of poetry is the loss of the beloved."
-It turned out, and Lazard provides the entire circle of quotations - that this was originally what Faiz had told the Welsh poet Alun Lewis when they had met in Burma in 1944.
+It turned out - and Lazard provides the entire circle of quotations - that this was originally what Faiz had told the Welsh poet Alun Lewis when they had met in Burma in 1944.
 Lewis had written the phrase in a letter to Graves, who eventually used it in his novel that Naomi read...
 However, as Agha laments in a long tribute to Faiz's poetry and Naomi's translation (Grand Street, Vol. 9, No. 2 (Winter, 1990), pp. 129-138), Naomi's volume of translations remained largely ignored; as indeed, was all of the literature from the Muslim world.
 He was shocked to note how: Faiz Ahmed Faiz's death, on November 20, 1984, was front-page news in the papers of India, Bangladesh, the Middle East, the Soviet Union, and many other countries. ...
 The leading obituary in the Times of London was that of Faiz.
-But there was not a word in the _New York Times.
+But there was not a word in the New York Times.
 And none in Newsweek.
-None in Time_.
+None in Time.
 This oblivion extends to Arab poets - a poet like Mahmoud Darwish was noted only in context of how his militant poem, Those who pass between fleeting words, had upset many Israelis.
 This syntax which hides the very significance of literature in the Muslim world, bothered Agha very deeply.
 The ignorance of major poets bothered him: To have to introduce Faiz's name, a name that is mentioned in Pakistan - to quote Naomi Shihab Nye - as often as the sun is, seemed a terrible insult.
 It is out of this feeling of inadequate response that Agha, who had been translating Faiz for some time, brought out the Rebel's silhouette in 1991.
 Surprisingly, within a few years, Faiz's reputation would improve considerably, in part no doubt due to Agha's own work.
 Three years after this article by Agha, Carolyn Forché brought out her landmark anthology, Against Forgetting: Twentieth-century Poetry of Witness, which carried four poems by Faiz (three were Naomi translations, one by Agha).
 By 1996, J.D.
 McClatchy's Vintage Book of Contemporary World Poetry had Faiz as a featured poet (along with AK Ramanujan, Taslima Nasrin, and Jayanta Mahapatra).
 By 2000, Agha was editing the section on "Middle East and Central Asia", in Jeffery Paine's Poetry of Our World, where Faiz and Ramanujan (edited by Anita Desai), were the only poets profiled from South Asia (two translations by Lazard and four by Agha).

 While Naomi Lazard and Agha Shahid Ali are definitely superlative in their translations of Faiz, there are many other claimants and translators for Faiz.
 Some, such as Mahmood Jamal or Azfar Hussain, are competent, but fail to transmit the excitement of Faiz in English.
-Others I have seen, such as K C Kanda, are utterly pedestrian and not worth the NBT paper they are printed on.
-My personal assessment is that both these translators are reasonably faithful to the originals, though perhaps Agha takes a little more freedom than does Naomi.
+The polymath historian Victor Kiernan does a remarkable job, and his poetry has the essence of Faiz, but I feel that he is sometimes fails to be economic enought.
+Shiv K. Kumar is also very effective.
+However, there are too many others who are rather pedestrian (e.g. K C Kanda) - the NBT paper they are printed on is a tragedy of printer's ink.
+My personal assessment is that both Naomi and Agha are reasonably faithful to the originals, though perhaps Agha takes a little more freedom than does Naomi.
 The Rebel's Silhouette is an epochal book.
 These poems have found a wide audience on the web, and I cite sources below where I could, others are found at too many sites.
 Enjoy these poems, but do get a copy, if nothing else, then for Agha's illuminating introduction.

 Last Night 3 Don't Ask Me for That Love Again 5 Ghazal 7 Solitude 9 Ghazal 11 Ghazal 13 Ghazal 15 August 1952 17 A Prison Evening 19 A Prison Daybreak 21 Ghazal (We all were killed this) 25 Fragrant Hands 29 Ghazal (Ask no more about separation) 31 City of Lights 33 Ghazal (let the breeze pour colours) 35 We Who Were Executed 39 Evening 43 Solitary Confinement 45 Ghazal (your sorrow is in search of someone) 47 Poem (it was me it was my shirt) 51 Two Elegies: 1.
 Appointments 53 Two Elegies: 2.
 The Rain of Stones Is Finished 55 Before You Came 57 Be Near Me 59 Vista 61 In Search of Vanished Blood 63 The City from Here 65 Black Out 67 Let Me Think 69 The Heart Gives Up 73 Stay Away from Me (Bangladesh I) 75 Bangladesh II 77 Desire 79 Evening in Ashkabaad 81 Wash the Blood off Your Feet 85 On My Return from Dhaka (Bangladesh III) 87 It Is Spring Again 89 A Letter from Prison 91 For Vera 93 A Night in the Desert 95 So Bring the Order for My Execution 99 You Tell Us What To Do 101